If you’re reading this, there’s a high chance that you have self-doubt and don’t think you’re attractive…

 So if you find that people often lock your eyes with theirs when you are talking or in the same room as them, it suggests you are attractive to look at.

 You may also find that people make eye contact with you because they are staring at you without realizing it.
-And when you catch their gaze, they may quickly look away and act awkward or embarrassed.
+And when you catch their gaze, a natural reaction will be for them to quickly look away and act awkward or embarrassed.

 13. People will happily help you out.